ANI717/ANI717/README.md

 - Hi, I’m Animesh Bala Ani.
 - I’m interested in `Deep Learning`, `Computer Vision` and `Robotics`.
-- I’m currently a MS student at Temple University College of Engineering.
-- My major is `Electrical Engineering` and I am going to graduate at the end of 2021.
-- My [MS Project](https://github.com/ANI717/ANI717_Robotics) is designing a complete framework to drive miniature robot cars autonomously.
 - How to reach me?
 Contact me via [Linkdin](https://www.linkedin.com/in/ani717/).